Some hidden text, links, a slideshow, or other content can reside here ...

 The Cap and Gown Clubhouse was built in 1908 and was designed by Raleigh Gildersleeve, who also designed a number of other well-known Princeton landmarks including McCosh 50 and the dining hall at the Graduate College.
 Our historic building remained essentially unchanged until 100 years later when the club launched a very successful campaign to renovate and expand the club.
 Thanks to this effort by our loyal alumni, Cap and Gown Club is now bigger and more beautiful than ever with a new wing that includes a spectacular new dining room and taproom.
 In the past few years, Cap launched another renovation campaign that added the amazing new Cox wing for members to relax, study, and socialize in.

 On the first floor, Cap has a comfy living room with fireplace, a sunporch, our historic dining room, an expanded servery, and our new dining room.
 The new dining room, equipped with a powerful speaker system, fits nearly two hundred people and is great for parties and dances.
-The sunroom is a favorite spot to study- and sometimes people will nap in the living room while the more musically-inclined members play tunes and sing around the piano.
+The sunroom is a favorite spot to study.
+On any given afternoon, you can find some members napping in the living room while the more musically-inclined members play tunes and sing around the piano.
 The Cox wing is another great study and relaxation spot with a working fireplace in the winter and floor-to-ceiling windows that open up to the great weather in the spring.

-On the second floor, members study in our beautiful library, use the computers and printer in the computer room, challenge each other to a game of pool in the pool room, and watch TV in the dangerously comfortable TV room.
-The second floor bathroom was recently renovated and is now positively elegant.
-Our second floor roof deck provides the perfect place to hang out on warm, sunny days.
+On the second floor, members study in our beautiful library, use the printer and meeting space in the computer room, challenge each other to a game of pool in the pool room, and watch TV in the dangerously comfortable TV room.
+The second floor, gender-neutral bathroom was recently renovated as well.
+Our second floor roof deck, complete with lounge chairs and dining tables, provides the perfect place to hang out on warm, sunny days.

-Outside, our recent renovation included the addition of a beautiful, landscaped courtyard flanked by double decker balconies.
+Outside, the beautiful Clubhouse is complemented by a landscaped courtyard flanked by double decker balconies.
 This is the scene for fall tailgates, tent parties, and Cap’s famous outdoor barbecues (with our enormous outdoor grill).

 History